 Which is best?
 Instant Pot?
 Slow Cooker?
 Rice Cooker

-The answer will be completely up to you, your journey and your personal preference.
+The answer is completely up to you, your journey, and your personal preference.

-You’ll need to decide which is best by answering these questions:
+You’ll need to decide by answering these questions:

 - How much money do I want to spend?